Filed by the Registrant[X]

 |(3)||Consists of warrants issued in connection with an acquisition in a prior year.|

-The Compensation Committee (the "Committee")of the Board of Directors is responsible for establishing compensation policy and administering the compensation program of our Chief Executive Officer and other executive officers.
-The Committee is comprised of three non-employee Directors, as appointed by the Board, and each satisfies the independence requirements of The NASDAQ Stock Market.
-The Committee meets periodically to review executive compensation, the design of compensation programs, stock option programs, succession planning and the individual salary and awards for the Chief Executive Officer and other executive officers.
-The purpose of this report is to inform our shareholders of our compensation policies and the rationale for the compensation paid to our Chief Executive Officer and other executive officers in fiscal year 2006.
+The Compensation Committee of the Board of Directors is responsible for establishing compensation policy and administering the compensation program of our Chief Executive Officer and other executive officers.
+The Compensation Committee is comprised of three non-employee Directors, as appointed by the Board, and each satisfies the independence requirements of the NASDAQ Stock Market.
+The Compensation Committee meets periodically to review executive compensation, the design of compensation programs, stock option programs, and the individual salary and awards for the Chief Executive Officer and other executive officers.
+The purpose of this report is to inform our shareholders of our compensation policies and the rationale for the compensation paid to our Chief Executive Officer and other executive officers in fiscal year 2005.

-Our compensation philosophy is to target executive salaries at a competitive rate as compared to comparable positions within the region for similar sized companies.
-Our performance as a whole for the fiscal year is also considered.
+The Companys compensation philosophy is to target executive salaries at a competitive rate as compared to comparable positions within the region for similar sized companies.
+The Companys performance as a whole for the fiscal year is also considered.
 Compensation plans are reviewed annually.

-The Committee reviewed base salaries for executive officers at various times throughout the year.
-Based on the Committees recommendation, the Board established the salary for Aelred J. Kurtenbach, who is employed one-half time, at $12,500 per month; James B. Morgan, Chief Executive Officer, at $22,000 per month; and William R. Retterath, Chief Financial Officer, at $13,100 per month.
-The Committee also reviewed and established the base salaries for other executive officers.
+The Compensation Committee reviewed base salaries for executive officers in November 2003.
+Based on the Committees recommendation, the board established the salary for Aelred J. Kurtenbach, who is employed one-half time, at $12,500 per month; James B. Morgan, Chief Executive Officer, at $21,450 per month; and William R. Retterath, Chief Financial Officer, at $12,500 per month and other executive officers.

-For the fiscal year ended April 29, 2006, the Committee approved a formula-based performance cash bonus plan for certain executive officers, consisting of one months salary if after tax-earnings exceed 13% of shareholders equity at the beginning of the fiscal year, and increasing linearly with performance to a maximum bonus if after-tax earnings exceed 19% of beginning shareholders equity.
-The maximum amount of the cash bonus for Dr. Kurtenbach was equal to three months salary, for Mr. Morgan was equal to four months salary, and for Mr. Retterath was equal to 3.5 months salary.
-Other executive officers are eligible for the same bonus noted above at a maximum rate of 1.5 months salary (three months salary in the case of Mr. F. Kurtenbach) plus a discretionary bonus as determined by our Chief Executive Officer, which, in total, shall not exceed three months salary.
-For the year ended April 29, 2006, the executive officers earned 100% of the maximum amount payable under the cash bonus plan.
-These cash bonuses are set forth under the column entitled Annual Compensation Bonus in the Summary Compensation Table included in this Proxy Statement.
+For the fiscal year ended April 30, 2005, the Committee approved a formula-based performance bonus plan for certain executive officers, consisting of one months salary if after tax earnings exceed 13% of shareholders equity at the beginning of the fiscal year, and increasing linearly with performance to a maximum bonus if after tax earnings exceed 19% of beginning shareholders equity.
+This amount is decreased to the extent of certain profit sharing contributions made under the Daktronics, Inc. 401(k) Plan.
+The maximum amount for Dr. Kurtenbach and Mr. Kurtenbach was three months salary, for Mr. Morgan was four months salary and Mr. Retterath was 3.5 months salary.
+Other executive officers are eligible for the same bonus noted above at a maximum rate of 1.5 months salary plus a discretionary bonus as determined by our Chief Executive Officer, which, in total, shall not exceed three months salary.
+For the year ended April 30, 2005, the executive officers earned approximately 90% of the maximum amount payable under the bonus plan.

 Equity Based Compensation

-In November 2005, the Committee approved the allotment of 359,700 shares for the granting of stock options to our employees, with the shares to be allotted as follows: 14,000 shares to Mr. Morgan; 14,000 shares to Mr. Retterath; 10,000 shares each to Mr. R. Kurtenbach and Mr. Wiemann; and 309,800 shares to selected employees as determined by James Morgan.
+In November 2004, the Committee approved the allotment of 179,900 shares for the granting of stock options to Daktronics employees, with the shares to be allotted as follows: 8,000 shares to Mr. Morgan; 7,000 shares to Mr. Retterath; 5,000 shares each to Mr. R. Kurtenbach and Mr. Wiemann; and 154,900 shares to selected employees as determined by James Morgan.
 No options were awarded to Aelred Kurtenbach or Frank Kurtenbach.

 Compensation of Chairman and the Chief Executive Officer